 The certificates required for exports of animals and animal products (not including food) to the EU are issued by the cantonal enforcement authorities.
 The latter also answer questions regarding exports to the EU.

 There is an Agreement between Switzerland and the European Union (EU) on trade in agricultural products.
 For this reason, Swiss legislation on animals and animal products generally corresponds to that of the EU.
 This facilitates the export of animals, animal products and other agricultural products into the EU.
-The conditions are based on the provisions of Directive 92/65/EEC.
 It is the exporter’s responsibility to check the exact requirements with the authorities of the country of destination (and of transit countries) and to report them to the competent cantonal authorities.
 This enables the latter to draw up the necessary health certificates or permits.